 Your guide to successfully navigating GPTC’s daily operations impacted by COVID-19

 We know our students have lots of questions during our campus closure as a result of the COVID-19/Coronavirus pandemic.
 And we are here to help!
 Please click on each Frequently Asked Question/FAQ topic below and check back often as our college operational plans will continue to develop and evolve over the coming weeks and months.

 If you don’t see the answer to a question you may have, give us a call at 404.297.9522 and our call center staff will try to assist you.
 Representatives will be available to answer questions Monday – Thursday 8 a.m. to 5 p.m., Friday 8 a.m. – 3 p.m.
 You may also contact your program advisor for assistance with topics related to academics.

-We will also continue to update our GPTC COVID-19 Emergency Notification web page with up-to-the-minute announcements as necessary.
+We will also continue to update our GPTC COVID-19 Emergency Notification web page with up-to-the-minute EMERGENCY announcements as necessary.

 Most importantly, please continue to follow social distancing and preventative/sanitary precautions.
-The safety and health of our students, faculty and staff is our top priority!
+The safety and health of our students, faculty and staff are our top priorities!